pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 ## Key Takeaways

-**Event Sourcing gives you:**
+**Event Sourcing provides:**
-- Complete audit trail for every state change
+- Complete, immutable audit trail of every state change
-- Ability to reconstruct state at any point in time
+- Ability to reconstruct system state at any point in history
-- Natural fit for event-driven architectures
+- Natural fit for event-driven architectures and microservices
-- Debugging superpowers
+- Powerful debugging through event replay

-**CQRS gives you:**
+**CQRS enables:**
-- Independent optimization of reads and writes
+- Independent scaling and optimisation of reads and writes
-- Multiple read models from the same data
+- Multiple read models from the same underlying data
-- Flexibility in consistency guarantees
+- Flexibility in consistency guarantees per use case

-**The trade-offs:**
+**The trade-offs to consider:**
-- More complex than CRUD
+- Higher complexity than traditional CRUD
-- Eventual consistency requires careful handling
+- Eventual consistency requires thoughtful handling
-- Event schema evolution needs planning
+- Event schema evolution demands careful planning
+- Team familiarity affects adoption success

 ---

-## When Should You Use This?
+## When to Use This Architecture

-Event Sourcing is excellent for:
+Event Sourcing excels in domains where:
-- **Financial systems** — Where audit trails are mandatory
-- **Collaborative applications** — Where conflict resolution matters
+- **Audit requirements are strict** — Financial services, healthcare, legal systems
-- **Complex domains** — Where understanding "how we got here" is valuable
+- **History matters** — Understanding "how we got here" is valuable
-- **Event-driven architectures** — Where events are first-class citizens
+- **Events are natural** — The domain already thinks in terms of things that happened
+- **Collaboration is complex** — Multiple actors may conflict and need resolution

-It's overkill for:
+It's likely overkill when:
-- Simple CRUD applications
+- Simple CRUD operations suffice
-- High-throughput, low-latency systems (without careful optimization)
-- Teams unfamiliar with the pattern
+- Ultra-low latency is critical without optimisation budget
+- The team lacks Event Sourcing experience and timeline is tight

 ---

 ## Conclusion

-Building a banking system with Event Sourcing forced me to think differently about state.
-Instead of "what is the balance?", I asked "what happened to reach this balance?"
-This shift in perspective opens up possibilities that traditional CRUD systems simply can't match.
+Building this banking system with Event Sourcing fundamentally changed how I think about state management.
+Rather than asking "what is the balance?", I learned to ask "what events led to this balance?"
+This shift opens possibilities that traditional CRUD systems simply cannot match.

-The ScratchBank ATM project demonstrates that Event Sourcing in .NET 9 is not just academically interesting—it's production-ready.
-With Entity Framework Core for persistence, Paramore Brighter for messaging, and Azure Service Bus for integration, you have all the building blocks for a robust, auditable, scalable financial system.
+The ScratchBank ATM project demonstrates that Event Sourcing in .NET 9 is practical and production-ready.
+With Entity Framework Core handling persistence, Paramore Brighter orchestrating commands, and Azure Service Bus enabling integration, you have everything needed for a robust, auditable financial system.

-**Your next step:** Clone the repository, run the tests, and see Event Sourcing in action.
-The code speaks louder than any article ever could.
+**Next steps:** Clone the repository, run the tests, and watch Event Sourcing in action.
+The code will teach you more than any article ever could.